Atlantic Coast Pipeline

-One of four massive natural gas pipeline projects currently proposed to cross the region, the ACP is the first to have formerly applied for approval from the Federal Energy Regulatory Commission (FERC), having filed on September 18, 2015.
+At the time one of four massive natural gas pipeline projects proposed to cross the region, the ACP was the first to formerly apply for approval from the Federal Energy Regulatory Commission (FERC), having filed on September 18, 2015.
 If built, the 42-inch high-pressure, interstate ACP would be the largest pipeline of its kind to cross Virginia, and the first pipeline of this scale to be constructed across steep, forested mountain landscape with sensitive, high-quality streams and rivers.

 The unnecessary and damaging pipeline would be nearly 600-miles long, starting in Marcellus Shale gas drilling region of West Virginia and crossing 20-miles of national forest lands, Highland, Bath, Augusta and Nelson Counties of western Virginia, continuing to North Carolina, the Tidewater area of Virginia and possible export terminals.
 It threatens local agriculture and tourism-based economies along the route, while bringing no benefit to our area.

 SVN directly supports the grassroots opposition efforts of partner group Augusta County Alliance, the coordination efforts of the 50-member Alleghany Blue Ridge Alliance (ABRA ), and the Dominion Pipeline Monitoring Coalition.